UHERO/dataportal_ui/README.md

 # Dataportal

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.4.8 (with NPM v.
+3.10.10 and Node v.
+6.10.3).

 ## Development server
 ### UHERO Data Portal